2021 Russian Student Program

 Russian in the Sky and in Outer Space

-The STARTALK Student Program, "Russian in the Sky and in Outer Space," aims to enroll 20 high school Russian heritage language students in a four-week intensive language program (plus ~2 of online coursework prior to the start of the in-person program).
+The STARTALK Student Program, "Russian in the Sky and in Outer Space," aims to enroll 20 high school Russian heritage language students in a four-week intensive language program.
 The program will combine the history of the most important events of space exploration with that of

 aircraft design and the language of science and technology.
 A content-based component STEM (Science, Technology, Engineering, and Mathematics)